-- 2. The following table describes the recommended action for each Oracle Universal Installer screen.
-Use the following guidelines to complete the installation: - For assistance or to choose an option that is not the default option, click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for Linux for information about troubleshooting.
+2. The following table describes the recommended action for each Oracle Universal Installer screen.
+Use the following guidelines to complete the installation:

+- If you need more assistance, or to choose an option that is not the default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for Linux for information about troubleshooting.